Axino Test Bench

 Insulation test page

-The Polarity part has not yet been completed so the screen for that is not shown.
+The Polarity module has a simple statement of the status of the AC input, so the screen for that is not shown.
 Of course the first things you notice are that the pages are all rather colourful and also that there is no consistent style across the pages.
 This is mostly because I wanted to experiment with various methods of displaying the data and the functions provided by the Nextion.
 Most of these buttons and text panels are made externally and imported to the editor.
 Although the Nextion editor provides for making buttons, text fields and other components, they are quite clunky and limited.
 Some of the rendering of built-in Nextion fonts can be seen on the 'Power measurement' page.
 All my page headers are created with an external graphics app, as are the buttons.
 I didn't spend a lot of time with making things look pretty but those created outside the Nextion editor look much better.

 If a button has a 'not pressed' and a 'pressed' state, you have to create a separate graphic for each state.
 The Nextion will make the second graphic apply while the button is pressed, or you control the 'pressed' pic from the uC.
 Note on the home page a readout of the real-time clock is presented.
 Time is not really needed in the project since I do not log the test results (yet), however getting the RTC running was all part of the Nextion learn experience.